robhinds/food-science-site/recipes/_posts/2021-08-26-how-to-smoke-beef-ox-cheeks.md

 If you have already read <a href="https://www.robbishfood.com/recipes/howto/2021/02/05/how-to-smoke-beef-short-ribs/" target="_blank">my write-up on how to low-and-slow smoke beef short ribs</a>, then this may well all sound very familiar to you.
 The good news is this is not just down to lazy writing, but rather that the two cuts have an awful lot in common!

 Both beef short ribs and cheeks are tough, hard working muscles in the cow.
 They have a tonne of <a href="https://www.robbishfood.com/science/2021/04/23/science-meat-muscles-bbq/" target="_blank">connective tissue that needs to be cooked down gently so it transforms into gelatin</a> and provides a deliciously moist, juicy piece of beef.
-Furthermore, they both come in similar size cuts (in terms of distance to the thickest part of the meat), and certainly closer to each other than something like a <a href="https://www.robbishfood.com/science/howto/2021/08/27/ultimate-guide-brisket/" target="_blank">full pack brisket</a> (although that shares lots of similar properties with connective tissue and approach to cooking)
+Furthermore, they both come in similar size cuts (in terms of distance to the thickest part of the meat), and certainly closer to each other than something like a <a href="https://www.robbishfood.com/science/howto/2021/08/27/ultimate-guide-brisket/" target="_blank">full packer brisket</a> (although that shares lots of similar properties with connective tissue and approach to cooking)

 So, with those similarities, it will come as no surprise that beef/ox cheeks are also one of my favourite cuts to smoke on the BBQ.
 As you may have seen on <a href="https://www.robbishfood.com/recipes/2021/02/12/over-top-beef-cheek-chilli/" target="_blank">my OTT chilli recipe</a>, I also love beef cheeks in chillis or stews.